 We specialize in Customized Cataract Surgery.
 We can help you see better than you’ve seen in years!

-Common cataract symptoms include blurred vision, halos around light, glare, double vision, and reduced color perception.
+Common cataract symptoms include increasingly blurred vision, halos around light, glare, difficulty seeing at night, double vision, and reduced color perception.
+Almost everyone has at least some form of clouding in the lens of the eye over the age of 70, but diabetes, heart disease, or history of eye trauma or eye surgery may speed up the clouding process of the lens.
 To be certain, however, it is recommended you have a complete eye examination by an ophthalmologist or optometrist.

-There is no medical treatment for cataracts.
-Early in their development, vision can be improved by changes in eyeglasses.
-When cataracts advance beyond this stage and vision cannot be improved with eyeglasses, the cataract (cloudy lens) must be removed if the patient desires better vision.
+There is no nonsurgical treatment for cataracts.
+Early in their development, vision can be improved by changes in eyeglasses, adding an anti-glare coating on glasses may reduce glare and halos, and brighter lighting may help when reading.
+When cataracts advance beyond this stage and vision cannot be improved, the cataract must be removed if the patient desires better vision.
 The focusing power of the eye will be restored with a lens implant at the time of cataract surgery.

 Cataract surgery is not an emergency, but is advisable when the cataract begins to interfere with normal daily activities such as golf, driving (particularly at night), and reading.
-Modern cataract surgery is one of the most successful and least complicated procedures in the U.S. The doctors at Mid Florida Eye Center have contributed to the development of self-sealing, no-stitch cataract surgery.
-Our board certified, fellowship trained surgeons have performed more than 150,000 cataract, lens implants, and laser procedures, most using no needles and just eye drops for anesthesia.
+Modern cataract surgery is one of the most common, most successful, and least complicated procedures in the U.S. The doctors at Mid Florida Eye Center have contributed to the development of self sealing, no stitch cataract surgery.
+Our board certified, fellowship trained surgeons have performed more than 150,000 cataract surgeries, lens implants, and laser procedures.
+Most of which, using no needles and just eye drops for anesthesia.
 This technique enables rapid recovery with little or no disturbance of the patient's daily routine.

-While most people know that huge strides have been made in cataract surgery, including the no-stitch, no-needle procedures Mid Florida Eye Center Surgeons helped pioneer, many don’t know we can customize cataract surgery with premium lens implant options which are right for them.
+While most people know that huge strides have been made in cataract surgery, including the no stitch, no needle procedures that Mid Florida Eye Center Surgeons helped pioneer, many don’t know we can customize cataract surgery with premium lens implant options which are right for them.
 We were the first physicians in the region to offer a wide array of monofocal and premium multifocal lens options.